 I had to exercise my will to do this, making a decision to invest most of my energy into the family members who were still with me, serving friends and strangers who had needs.
 I invested my energy more and more into serving than grieving, and creating new memories, rather than looking back.”

-Try Lynda’s advice to set a time and place to grieve –maybe each day.
+Are you grieving during this holiday season?
+Try Lynda’s advice to set a time and place to grieve–maybe each day.
 Then try to invest your energy in serving rather than grieving, and in creating new memories.

 Photo Credit: Richard Elzey